The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Videora Converter: For video iPodders

-Videora converts a range of formats, including the ever-popular DivX, into files playable by iPods and other Apple products, meaning you needn't buy all your video content direct from iTunes after all.
+Videora converts a range of formats, including the ever-popular DivX, into files playable by iPods and other Apple products, meaning you needn't buy all your video from iTunes after all.

 Several versions are available, so make sure you find the right one for your player.